-Name of person initiating call back:

-Name of Health Authority:

-Title of person initiating call back:

-Date & time call back was initiated Name of physician who was called back Indicate with a if the physician was designated for this call back Name of patient PHN # of Patient Facility where patient was attended Symptoms indicating emergency care was required Associated Call Back Invoice Number (this column to be filled in by the Health Authority)
+Name of person initiati ame of person initiating call back: Name of Health Authority: Title of person initiatin g call back: Date & time call back was initiated Name of physician who was called back Indicate with a if the physician was designated for this call back Name of patient PHN # of Patient Facility where patient was attended Symptoms indicating emergency care was required Associated Call Back Invoice Number (this column to be filled in the Health Authority) I assessed th Reasonable competence steps were taken to or availability) by a ng medical serv determine that a physician who vices on an emergency the emergency medic cal services required a sibility for the care of of the patient (eithe d not have been provided (due to ier directly or by virtue of his or headble.
+I certify all the in nformation on this f orm to be corre ect.
+Date Signature of person initiating call t back